Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Drinks menu at Kushiwakamaru Honten

-The drink menu had an assortment of beers, local Japanese sake, cocktails, and soft drinks.
+The drink menu had various beers, local Japanese sake, cocktails, and soft drinks.

 Smoked Duck Breast (Aigamo)